Royal Tyrone Fusiliers

-The Royal Tyrone Militia, later the Royal Tyrone Fusiliers, was an Irish militia regiment raised in 1793 for home defence and internal security during the French Revolutionary War, seeing action during the Irish Rebellion of 1798.
-It was later embodied during all of the UK's major wars.
-In 1881 it became a battalion of the Royal Inniskilling Fusiliers and during World War I, as part of the Special Reserve, it trained thousands of reinforcements for battalions of that regiment serving overseas.
-Postwar it retained a shadowy existence until it was formally disbanded in 1953.
+The Royal Tyrone Militia was a line infantry regiment of the Irish Militia raised in 1793 for domestic security during the French Revolutionary Wars, seeing action during the Irish Rebellion of 1798.
+In 1801 the regiment became part of the British Militia under the Acts of Union 1801 and was renamed the Royal Tyrone Fusiliers in 1833.
+The regiment was later embodied during all of Britain's major wars and in 1881 became a battalion of the British Army's Royal Inniskilling Fusiliers.
+During World War I, as part of the Special Reserve the battalion trained thousands of reinforcements for battalions of the Royal Inniskilling Fusiliers serving overseas.
+The battalion subsequently did little of note before being formally disbanded in 1953.

 Background

 Although there are scattered references to town guards in 1584, no organised militia existed in Ireland before 1660.
 After that, some militia forces were organised in the reign of King Charles II and in the war between James II and William III, but it was not until 1715 that the Irish Militia came under statutory authority.
 During the 18th Century there were various Volunteer Associations and local militia units controlled by the landowners, concerned mainly with internal security.
 In 1778, during the War of American Independence, the threat of invasion by the Americans' allies, France and Spain, appeared to be serious.
 While most of the Regular Army was fighting overseas, the coasts of England and Wales were defended by the embodied Militia, but Ireland had no equivalent force.
 Under the leadership of George Ogle, the Parliament of Ireland passed a Militia Act.
 This failed to create an effective militia force but opened the way for the Irish Volunteers to fill the gap; even Ogle became a general in the Volunteers.
 The paramilitary Volunteers, however, were outside the control of either the parliament or the Dublin Castle administration.
 The invasion threat having receded, the Volunteers diminished in numbers but remained a political force.
 On the outbreak of the French Revolutionary War In 1793, the Irish administration passed an effective Militia Act that created an official Irish Militia, while the paramilitary volunteers were essentially banned.
 The new Act was based on existing English precedents, with the men conscripted by ballot to fill county quotas (paid substitutes were permitted) and the officers having to meet certain property qualifications.